 To my horror, the television set went black.
-I did not blink, so I would not miss a sign that the station was back on air and Difoo mimicked me.
-He sat so still for so long that, when a draft blew in from the air conditioning, he was blown right off the couch.
-It was this precise moment when I realized that the television would NOT be coming back shortly.
+I tried not to blink, so I would not miss a sign that the station was back on the air and Difoo mimicked me.
+He sat still for so long that, when a draft blew in from the air conditioning, he was blown right off the couch.
+It was this precise moment that I realized the television would not be coming back on shortly.
 Mouth agape, I jumped off the couch and on top of the television, screaming and banging.
 A couple of violent kicks and the screen should be back in no time . . .

 I was aching all over.
 How long had it been since I'd gotten up?
 And Why was I neglecting everything but the television?
 I couldn't even remember . . .
-Difoo was struggling to stand up, which really wasn't working well - it appeared he was sitting in my popcorn bowl.
+Difoo was was sitting in my popcorn bowl.
 "You ate the last of my popcorn!"
 I exclaimed.

 Diffo blinked and continued to struggled against the Popcorn Bowl of Death.
 This, unfortunately, appeared to be a losing battle as, no matter what Difoo rubbed against, it made no difference.
 And, in case you're wondering, all my efforts to revive the television were useless.
 With a resigned sniff, I sat down to think.